DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/viewing-and-navigating/search-for-a-specific-text-in-print-preview.md

 ---
 title: Search for a Specific Text in Print Preview
 ---
+# Search for a Specific Text in Print Preview
 To search for a specific text throughout a document, click the **Search** ![previewButtonSearch](../../../../images/Img7282.png) button on the toolbar, or press CTRL+F. This invokes the Search panel.

 ![FindDialog](../../../../images/Img7300.png)